confluentinc/cp-docker-images/docs/quickstart.rst

 Now you can take this very basic deployment for a test drive.
 You'll verify that the broker is functioning normally by creating a topic and producing data to it.
 You'll use the client tools directly from another Docker container.

   First, you'll create a topic.
 You'll name it ``foo`` and keep things simple by just giving it one partition and only one replica.
 Production environments with more broker nodes would obviously use higher values for both partitions and replicas for scalability and resiliency.

   .. sourcecode:: console

     $ docker run \
-      --net=host \
+      --net=confluent \
       --rm confluentinc/cp-kafka:4.1.0 \
-      kafka-topics --create --topic foo --partitions 1 --replication-factor 1 --if-not-exists --zookeeper localhost:32181
+      kafka-topics --create --topic foo --partitions 1 --replication-factor 1 --if-not-exists --zookeeper zookeeper:2181

   You should see the following: